- Vulnerable (IUCN – Global Status);

 Northern Australia – QLD, NT & WA.

-Identified as a new species in 2005, the snubfin dolphin is Australia’s only native dolphin, which means it is unique and endemic to our waters.
+Identified as a new species in 2005, the snubfin dolphin is Australia’s only endemic dolphin, which means it is unique to our waters.

 Snubfin dolphins live in small isolated groups along Australia’s northern coastline, from the Kimberley to Gladstone.
 Numbers of snubfin dolphins are so low that the species is considered vulnerable to extinction both globally and in Queensland.
 The main threats to snubfin dolphins are drowning in fishing nets and habitat destruction.
 Snubfin dolphins live in riverine, estuarine coastal waters and are recognised by their distinctive rounded head and lack of a beak, unlike other dolphins species.